slsa-framework/slsa-policy/README.md

     --type "${type}" | jq -r '.payload' | base64 -d | jq
 ```

 This verification will be performed by the admission controller.
-See [next section](#admission-controller).
+See [Admission controller](#admission-controller).

 ### Admission controller